-Children and teens with diabetes generally have type 1 diabetes, previously known as juvenile diabetes or insulin-dependent diabetes mellitus.
+When you hear someone has diabetes, it's important to know what type.
+Children and teens with diabetes generally have type 1, previously known as juvenile diabetes or insulin-dependent diabetes mellitus.
 In type 1 diabetes, the pancreas can no longer produce any or enough insulin.
 Therefore, the treatment of type 1 diabetes in children is the administration of insulin.

 What are the main symptoms of type 1 diabetes in children?